picturamundi/keyboard-layouts/README.md

 - `,` for grave accent (`è`).
 - `<` (`shift-comma`) for tilde diacritic (`ñ`)

-### Other 30% features
+### Input fields

+`30% International` differs form `30% International+` (below) in that the former attempts to keep dead keys to a minimum in order to cause fewest issues with web input fields.
+One example of these issues is that many password fields won't register the last character of your password if it's the terminator for a dead key.

+One option for using the additional features of `30% International+` without causing issues in input fields is to implement them using text replacement software rather than directly in the layout.

+## 30% International+

-For ease of use, a few other additional practical dead-key-enabled features have been added to this layout:
+For ease of use, a few other additional practical dead-key-enabled features not included in `30% International` have been added to `30% International+`:

 - While the space key causes semi-colon and comma to terminate to their regular outputs, just as with any other dead key, it also inserts a  space following these two characters.
 Practically, this allows the regular typing experience to remain unchanged despite these two additional dead keys.
 - The apostrophe key `'` produces a typographic apostrophe `’` (`U+2019`, or right single quotation mark) when terminated with the space bar.
 In order to obtain a regular apostrophe (`U+0027`), terminate with the escape key or some other letter.